bccbass/T3A1/BenjaminCampbell_T3A1.md

 // Because not specified with 'let' or 'const', all variables in this code block will be initialized with keyword 'var' by default for (model of models) {
 //   On each iteration a random make is chosen from the 'makes' array using the randomIntFromInterval function
-    // because given arguments evaluate to 0 and 2, the returned int will always be between 0 and 2, and in range of the 'makes' array. make = makes[randomIntFromInterval(0,makes.length-1)]
+    // because given arguments evaluate to 0 and 2, the returned int will always be between 0 and 2 inclusive, and in range of the 'makes' array. make = makes[randomIntFromInterval(0,makes.length-1)]

 //   Similarly, on each iteration a random model is chosen from the 'models' array using the randomIntFromInterval function
-    // because given arguments evaluate to 0 and 2, the returned int will always be between 0 and 2
+    // because given arguments evaluate to 0 and 2, the returned int will always be between 0 and 2 inclusive
     // This may not be what the developer intended, as it is pulling models from an array of 40 elements, but will only ever access the first three elements of that array: 1980, 1981, 1982
     // If the dev wanted to pull from all 40 elements, they could replace the second argument to randomIntFromInterval with 'models.length-1' to achieve a range from 0-39 model = models[randomIntFromInterval(0,makes.length-1)]